 At first glance, this tripod is pretty… well, to say it frank, weird.
 It has a square shape, but the genius part of its shape is that it makes it ideal for switching from landscape orientation to portrait.

 Its (dis)figure also means that it can hold virtually every phone in its clamp.
 A Smart Brake has been included to ensure that your phone will not go anywhere once it is clamped in place.

 Their S2 model is another story.
 It has a phone grip with a wooden handle and a strap to help you capture some steady and crisp footage.

-Its upper end includes a ¼”-standard metal screw for attaching the included G1 grip and strap while the lower part includes a female ¼” metal insert compatible with all photo-video tripods and rigs.
+Its upper end includes a ¼”-standard metal screw for attaching the included G1 grip and strap, while the lower part contains a female ¼” metal insert compatible with all photo-video tripods and rigs.

 How about tripod adaptors?